hww/MarkesColorsMatcher/README.md

 bash> ./copic_to_touch.rb > copic_to_touch.html
 ```

-To make table with only rechargable inks
+To make table with only rechargeable inks

 ```bash
 bash> ./copic_to_touch.rb inkonly > copic_to_touch.html